 Tips & Kenya travel advice

-Is Kenya a safe self drive destination?
+Is Kenya a safe country for self drive?

-There are some areas which are restricted areas for self drive, because of the poor road conditions and remoteness, making it difficult to offer assistance when needed.
-This is roughly Northern Kenya; everything north of Mount Elgon, Lake Baringo, Samburu National Park and Malindi.
+Some parts of Kenya are restricted areas for self-drive, because of poor road conditions and remoteness, making it difficult to offer assistance when needed.
+This is roughly northern Kenya; everything north of Mount Elgon, Lake Baringo, Samburu National Park and Malindi.
 Read more here.

-- always travel with cash, a charged phone with airtime, enough water and some food.
+- Always travel with cash, a charged phone with airtime, enough water and some food.

-- when you fuel up your car, know where the next gas station is.
+- When you fuel up your car, know where the next gas station is.

-- do not go wild camping
+- Do not go wild camping.

-- the biggest mistake travelers make is wanting to cover too much ground in one trip.
+- The biggest mistake travelers make is wanting to cover too much ground in one trip.
 Travel is a great deal slower than you are probably used to, and being on the road is much more tiresome.
-Use one of our suggested routes as a starting point to asses if your plans are realistic.
+Use one of our suggested routes as a starting point to assess if your plans are realistic.